bahtiyartan/troia/docs/variablesanddatatypes.rst

 ::

-    False      class      finally    is         return
+    CONFIRM    class      finally    is         return
     None       continue   for        lambda     try
     True       def        from       nonlocal   while
     and        del        global     not        with